Skyrmionic Schr\"odinger cat states in monoaxial chiral magnets: Results

-\textit{SANS measurements}.
-The nature of the cat state $\ket\psi$ may be probed using magnetic small-angle neutron scattering (SANS) experiments.
-We calculate a set of SANS observables for the elastic scattering of a neutron beam polarized parallel to the field ${\bm B}=B{\bm e}_z$ with a primary focus on the spin-flip cross section.
-The spin-flip cross section is obtained as follows,
+The properties of the skyrmion state $\ket\psi$ may be probed using the magnetic small-angle neutron scattering (SANS) technique (see, e.g., Refs.~\cite{rmp2019,dirkreview2022} for reviews).
+This method is a key experimental tool, since it offers, quite uniquely, the possibility to investigate the magnetic microstructure in the volume of magnetic media and on the relevant mesoscopic length scale ($\sim 1-1000~{\rm nm}$).
+The scattering contrast for magnetic SANS is related to spatial nanometer-scale variations in the magnitude and orientation of the magnetization texture.
+Here, we calculate a set of SANS observables for the elastic scattering of a neutron beam polarized parallel to the field ${\bm B}=B{\bm e}_z$ with a primary focus on the so-called spin-flip cross section.
+The latter quantity can be measured using uniaxial polarization analysis and is given by

 where ${\bm q}=(q_x,q_y,q_z)$ is the momentum transfer vector and $\mathcal{S}_{\alpha\beta}({\bm q})$ are the structure factors